freeCodeCamp/chapter/CONTRIBUTING.md

 We strictly enforce our ["Code of Conduct"](https://www.freecodecamp.org/code-of-conduct).
 Please take a moment to read it.
 It's only 196 words long.

-You should [join our Discord server](https://discord.gg/PXqYtEh) to get connected with people interested in this project and to be aware of our future announcements.
+You should [join our chat](https://chat.freecodecamp.org/channel/chapter) to get connected with the Chapter project's development team.

 ## Contribute code